 The turkey’s senses are second to no other animal.
-To successfully catch sight of a gobbler, hunters must be motionless at 125 yards or so from a bird, wear camouflage clothing, and be competent callers.
+To successfully catch sight of a gobbler, hunters must be motionless at 125 yards or so from a bird, wear camouflage clothing take the best hunting products with you, and be competent callers.
 Hunting turkeys can be inherently dangerous due to the potential of other hunters being nearby in the woods, so make safety a top priority.

 Arrive at hunting spots before daybreak bring your airsoft m4